Bring It On: All or Nothing: Plot

-At the cheerleading competition, which is hosted by musical artist Rihanna, Brianna, a cheerleader for Pacific Vista, suddenly faints from a rigorous diet she was on prior to the event.
-Britney checks on her and apologizes to her for making her lose weight from when she was their captain.
-Britney make amends with Jesse, then Britney kisses Jesse.
-Rihanna announces that the Pacific Vista Pirates and the Crenshaw Heights Warriors are the finalists.
-Winnie changes the moves at the last minute; which upsets her squad even further.
-Camille and Britney agree to add the same moves that Britney did when she first tried out for Crenshaw Heights.
-The Warriors, now in new gears, cheer off against the Pirates.
-During the finals, the Warriors scare off the Pirates with their krumping and proceeds with their routine.
+At the cheerleading competition, which is hosted by musical artist Rihanna, Brianna, a cheerleader for Pacific Vista, faints from a rigorous diet she has been on.
+Britney apologizes to her for making her lose weight when she was their captain.
+Britney makes amends with Jesse, then kisses him.
+Rihanna announces that the Pacific Vista Pirates and Crenshaw Heights Warriors are the finalists.
+Winnie changes the moves at the last minute, incorporating high-risk stunts.
+The Warriors scare off the Pirates with their krumping and proceed with their routine.
 Winnie complains to Rihanna about Crenshaw Heights, and once again makes a stereotypical remark against the squad.
-Winnie is voted to be removed from her position as captain, and Crenshaw Heights were declared the winners of the competition.
-Amber has been named the new captain of the Pirates, and Britney officially introduces her old squad to her new squad.
-The film ends with Crenshaw Heights being seen in Rihanna's music video.
+Winnie is voted out as captain, and Crenshaw Heights is declared the winner of the competition.
+Amber is named the new captain of the Pirates, and Britney officially introduces both squads to each other.
+Later, the Crenshaw Heights make an appearance in Rihanna's music video for "Pon de Replay".